 Birch Essential Oil

 Birch trees can grow up to 50-80 feet tall with bark that is grayish-white-brown color.
-It has pointed leaves and bears flowers.
+They have pointed leaves and bear flowers.

 - Botanical Family: Betulaceae

 - Other Common Names: Sweet Birch, Black Birch, Southern Birch, Cherry Birch, Mahogany Birch